ablancoj/privacy-course/_build/html/_sources/intro-gdpr.md

 	- substantial public interest;

 ### Rights of the data subject

+Data subjects enjoy several rights: access to their data, rectification of errors, erasure (the “right to be forgotten”), restriction of processing, and portability so that their data can be transferred to another service.
+Companies must provide clear privacy policies explaining the purpose of processing, the identity of controllers and processors, retention periods, and procedures for exercising rights.
+In practice, some organizations implement these mechanisms better than others—Google’s data-management tools are often cited as relatively accessible examples.

 - Articles 12 to 14 refer to privacy policies and what information the controller has to give the data subject, including the identity of the controller, the purpose for the data collection, and the rights of the subject.
 - The rest of the chapter describes several rights of the subjects, such as:
 	- Right of access, rectification, and erasure (‘right to be forgotten’).